10 Tips for Positive Behavior in Children and Teens

 In a meta-analysis of 30 studies that looked at short-term and long-term studies supporting the clinical benefits of physical activity for individuals with Attention Deficit Hyperactivity Disorder, Ng et. al (2017) found, “Physical activity, in particular moderate-to-intense aerobic exercise, is a beneficial and well-tolerated intervention for children and adolescents with ADHD.”

 Exercise has many neurological and physical benefits on the brain and behavior, but ultimately, it improves neurotransmitter function and calms sensory needs.
 These benefits lead to a calm brain, regulated behavior, and better mental health.
+And with a calm brain and regulated nervous system, it is easier to teach and reinforce positive behavior.

 2. Physical Activities Help Sensory Needs